droberson/hammertime/README.md

 removal of hooks applied by the targeted module which tends to uncloak rootkits and seriously degrade the functionality of EDR.

+From here, both defenders and attackers can take advantage of the degraded state of the targeted software--removing the rootkit components while they are decloaked or carrying out operations with degraded preventions and detections.

 This builds on the technique outlined in https://github.com/MatheuZSecurity/UnhookingLinuxEdr which demonstrates how to manually invoke a LKM's `cleanup_module()` function using its symbol address  in `/proc/kallsyms`.